Janagar-Adappt/demo-testcase/new.md

 Select an RFQ and launch the Trader Ticket.
 Click the Buddy Window button in the Trader Ticket.
 Verify that the Buddy Window is displayed and contains the correct data.

+## New scenario

+I have listed few scenario's for upcoming week
+Trader Live Blotter:
+Verify the Column Re-arrangement
+Verify the Column sorting's
+Verify the Save option in blotter
+Verify the Reset option in blotter